foolingcoder/spring-integration-rabbitmq-consumer/README.md

 # spring-integration-rabbitmq-consumer

-This is the consumer microservice of a message-driven microservices based on the publish/subscribe model using Spring Integration, Spring Cloud Stream and RabbitMQ message broker
+This is the consumer microservice of a message-driven microservices based on the publish/subscribe model using Spring Integration, Spring Cloud Stream and RabbitMQ message broker.
 It is based on https://piotrminkowski.com/2018/06/15/building-and-testing-message-driven-microservices-using-spring-cloud-stream/

 To start the rabbit-mq broker using docker, use the below command: